 Mathura boasts a rich cultural heritage that is weaved through hundreds and thousands of legends and myths.
 No wonder, it is regarded as one of the seven holy cities by Hindus all over India.
 Even in this modern age, the charm of Mathura continues to lure visitors from all parts of the country and beyond.
 And what makes this sacred city a hot favorite among tourists?
 The answer is pretty simple – an enticing milieu of sacred temples, religious structures, landmark monuments, and serene ghats lend Mathura a surreal beauty that is hard to find in your regular tourist destinations.

 So, is the city on your bucket list?
 If yes, then check out some of the famous places to visit in Mathura that make the city a top draw for tourists.

 Shri Krishna Janmabhoomi Temple

 A trip to Mathura is never complete without a visit to the Shri Krishna Janmabhoomi Temple, an attraction that never fails to fascinate tourists.
 As the name indicates, it marks the place of Lord Krishna’s birth.
 Regarded as the holiest place in Mathura, the temple is constructed around the prison cell, where Devaki is believed to have given birth to Krishna around 5000 years ago.
 While the original temple was constructed by King Vajra, the great-grandson of Lord Krishna, the shrine has been destroyed and rebuilt 17 times over the course of history.
-Today it stands as one of the most popular temples not just in Mathura, but in the whole country.
+Today, it stands as one of the most popular places to visit not just in Mathura, but in the whole country.